Mycel-Lang/mon-core/README.md

 This crate provides the parser, analyzer, validator, and core data model used by MON-based tooling, servers, CLIs, and compilers.

+> for more information please look at out website: www.mycel-lang.org

 ---

 ## Table of Contents